 Disrupt/ed (a mem-noir) is an upcoming two-pronged project, a memoir in verse with illustrations and a memoir of memories Columbia's Black Freedom Visionaries.
 In the first memoir Woolford explores her early childhood in a planned integrated American town, amidst this nation's legacy of enslavement of Black people, like her.
-The book also includes stories of Black Freedom Visionaries from her hometown of Columbia, Maryland.
-In the exhibition Woolford immerses viewers in aspects of her childhood, her present, and her future through video installations and an augmented-reality installation.
+The second memoir includes stories of Black Freedom Visionaries from her hometown of Columbia, Maryland.

 the BLACK FREEDOM VISIONARIES IN THE Disrupt/ed (a mem-noir) BOOK

 ENTER Website for disrupt/ed & the book's prologue film

 After entering, scroll down the page for info on the upcoming book.